Microdrive: Seagate

-In 2004, Seagate launched 2.5 and 5GB hard disk drives in the same small physical form-factor as IBM Microdrive and referred to them as either 1-inch hard drives or CompactFlash hard drives due to the trademark issue.
+In 2004, Seagate launched 2.5 and 5 GB hard disk drives in the same small physical form-factor as IBM Microdrive and referred to them as either 1-inch hard drives or CompactFlash hard drives due to the trademark issue.
 These drives were also commonly known as the Seagate ST1.
-In 2005 Seagate launched an 8GB model.
+In 2005, Seagate launched an 8 GB model.
 Seagate also sold a standalone consumer product based on these drives with a product known as the Pocket Hard Drive.
 These devices came in the shape of a hockey puck with an integrated USB 2.0 cable.

 Seagate launched their 6 GB mini drive on the same day as Hitachi, in February 2005.

 Western Digital

-In early 2005 Western Digital announced they would be joining the mini hard drive market with their own drives.
+In early 2005, Western Digital announced they would be joining the mini hard drive market with their own drives.
 These would be available by the second half of 2005 and reach capacities up to 6 GB.

 Western Digital launched a 6 GB external USB 2.0 microdrive as a part of the Passport Pocket brand in March 2006.
 This was made as a competitor to the Seagate Pocket Hard Drive.
 The unit had 2 MB of cache, 11 ms seek, spun at 3,600 RPM, and was 60 × 45 × 9 mm.
 The price for the unit was $130 upon release.

 GS Magicstor

-On July 16, 2003, a Chinese manufacturer called GS Magicstor, Inc. (subsidiary of GS Magic, Inc.) announced it had produced 1-inch hard disk drive with capacity of 2.4GB at the beginning of the year 2003, originally marketed as an alternative to Microdrive by Hitachi Global Storage Technologies.
-It was to be followed by 2.2 and 4.8GB 1-inch HDD that was unveiled in 2004 International CES, with 0.8-inch HDD.
+On July 16, 2003, a Chinese manufacturer called GS Magicstor, Inc. (subsidiary of GS Magic, Inc.) announced it had produced 1-inch hard disk drive with capacity of 2.4 GB at the beginning of the year 2003, originally marketed as an alternative to Microdrive by Hitachi Global Storage Technologies.
+It was to be followed by 2.2 and 4.8 GB 1-inch HDD that was unveiled in 2004 International CES, with 0.8-inch HDD.
 On December 28, 2004, Hitachi Global Storage Technologies announced it had filed lawsuit against GS Magicstor, Inc., GS Magic, Inc., and Riospring, Inc. for infringement of multiple Hitachi GST's patents relating to hard disk drives, after GS Magic Inc. had started promoting mini-HDD (small form factor hard disk drive).